 - response--a prayer that summarizes the theme

 Finding Your Way After Your Child Dies is intended for parents who have experienced the death of a child, whether due to natural causes, accident, or miscarriage.
 You will be reminded that God is with us in every circumstance of life and that God's love is a love that survives any loss.
+Includes scripture and prayers.

 The themes may also be easily adapted for use in small- and large-group settings such as a support group, prayer service, or family ministry session.